kcostya/call-for-code-fires/README.md

 ### Credits and Thanks

-First, we'd like to thank IBM for access to [ list IBM products/services used here ] and for the opportunity to compete in this challenge.
+First, we'd like to thank IBM for hosting our application on the cloud, and for the opportunity to compete in this challenge.
 It has been an inspiring and exciting experience for us.
 We would love to see our work applied to help mitigate damage and injury.

 We'd also like to thank NASA and those involved in funding the collection of, and curating the datasets we have used.
 This would not be possible without you, so thank you!